 Those who might want a certificate in homeland security include emergency medical and relief staff, corporate administrators, security and intelligence track students, and neighborhood safety committee members.
 Some jobs where employees may find this certificate useful are listed below:

 - Vulnerability detection and assessment specialist

 With an associate degree, graduates are prepared to enter civil and national security positions.
 Other areas for which students may find this degree useful include first response organizations and corrections.
 Some such positions may require additional certification.
 Job titles include:

 Employment Outlook and Salary Info

 Most counterterrorism positions are with the federal government.
-According to research done by the U.S. Bureau of Labor Statistics (BLS), the number of job opportunities for intelligence analysts, criminal investigators, and special agents should see little to no change from 2018-2028.
-These workers make a median annual wage of $81,920, as of 2018 (www.bls.gov).
+According to research done by the O*NET OnLine, the number of job opportunities for intelligence analysts, criminal investigators, and special agents should slower than average growth rate from 2019-2029.
+These workers make a median annual wage of $83,170, as of 2019 (O*NET OnLine).

 Students in certificate, associate's, and bachelor's programs in homeland security learn about counterterrorism principles, as well as general safety protocol and disaster preparedness strategies.
 Each level of education focuses on different areas of homeland security, preparing students for a variety of jobs.